Stalag XXI-D: Camps

 XXI-D/Z in Mątwy September–December 1943 (near Inowrocław about 107 km north-east of Poznań), and even as far away as Łódź about 200 km to the east and closer to Warsaw than Poznań.
 Despite the distance, administration of the work camp at Łódź fell under Stalag XXI-D for part of the war.
 One group of PoWs were billeted in a disused textile dye works and worked in engineering workshops under the control of the German Ordnance Corps, supplying repair services for the Russian Front.
 This Ordnance Corps was known as H.K.P 20 (translated as Rearguard Vehicle Repair Park).

 The German Army training area at Biedrusko a few miles north of Poznan, was the location of a PoW working camp between July 1940 and June 1942.
 Initially a sub-camp of Stalag XXI-B, by September 1941 became camp 11 of Stalag XXI-D. Prisoners moved between three locations within a few kilometres during that period, including a disused Polish Cavalry stables.
 Prisoners worked, for example, filling bomb craters.

+British prisoners-of-war who died in the camp were later buried at a cemetery of the Commonwealth War Graves Commission in Poznań.